Ways to Contribute

 - If your account shows insufficient funds 3 times during any point of your Tennessee Fund membership, your ability to use bank draft as a payment option will be stopped.

 Many companies will match your gifts to The University of Tennessee.
 Please consult the benefits office at your place of employment.
 You may be able to double or triple the value of your gift and benefits.
-Your initial gift and matching form must be in by March 1, but the matching gift may be completed throughout the year.
-Many companies are not matching gifts if the donor receives any benefit as a result of the gift.
-Please check with the Tennessee Fund and the matching company to be sure that the matching gift can used for donor benefits.
-If the company chooses to stop matching a donor's gift, the donor is responsible for the entire annual contribution to maintain the same benefits.
+Your initial gift and matching form must be received by March 1, but the matching gift may be completed throughout the year.

 A gift-in-kind is a contribution of tangible property such as products, services, equipment or merchandise in place of a cash donation to the Tennessee Fund.
 These gifts provide budgetary relief for the athletic department while providing tax relief and other benefits for donors including priority to purchase season tickets and parking.
 All gift-in-kind pledges must be approved by the Tennessee Fund staff before qualifying for priority benefits.
-For more information, please contact the Tennessee Fund office or complete the Gift-In-Kind Agreement.
+For more information, please contact the Tennessee Fund office at (865) 974-1218.